The Pleyela Piano Player - Pleyel, Wolff, Lyon et Cie, Paris, c. 1905 onwards.

 Dea-Pleyela, Exterior Model, Paris/Leipzig, c.
 1913.

-The Della-Pleyela was based on Hupfeld's Phonoliszt, encompassing 73 notes of the piano, with limited expression, and it was available in both uprights and grands.
-This was Pleyel's first venture into providing player mechanisms inside Pleyel grand pianos, although it is worth noting that the usual German-built Phonoliszt pianos were also being imported into France at this time, under the name of Mélodia, by a firm in the rue de la Boétie, very close to the Salle Gaveau.
-By the operation of a simple switch, the Della-Pleyela could be pedalled by foot or powered by electricity, and at 7500 Francs, the grand version carried a considerable price ticket.
-With the outbreak of the First World War, commercial relations between France and Germany broke down, and so the arrangement between Pleyel and Hupfeld came to an abrupt end.
+The Della-Pleyela was not long-lived, since the Virtuola which it incorporated was soon being directly sold in France by its German manufacturer, under the name of the Mélodia.
+By the operation of a simple switch, this 65/73-note expression piano could be pedalled by foot or powered by electricity, and at 7500 Francs, the grand version carried a considerable price ticket.
+With the outbreak of the First World War, commercial relations between France and Germany broke down, and so the arrangements between Pleyel and its German suppliers came to an abrupt end.

 Della-Pleyela, Grand Model, Paris/Leipzig, c.
 1913.